PSJgit/montu-giphy/README.md

+# Notes @Montu code reviewer

+To run this, please add the api key to the env, example is in the env.example file

+I've gone with vanilla css rather than a component lib as there's not much to style (I asked before starting if I could use Chakra ui)

+I've implemented the requirements plus

+- Infinite scroll (added this from the start as I didn't want to use time retrofitting)
+- Loading states

+I've run out of time prior to being able to introduce save functionality.
+This would of been implemented with local storage as a quick solution

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.